Descanonge/neba/docs/source/data/usage.rst

     # we are back to di.parameters["p"] == 0

-This is used by :meth:`.DataInterface.get_data_sets` that return data for multiple sets of parameters, for instance to get specific dates::
+This is used by :meth:`.DataInterface.get_data_sets` that returns data for multiple sets of parameters, for instance to get specific dates::

     data = di.get_data_sets(